Umbrella companies play a vital role in the contracting industry by handling payroll, taxes, and other administrative tasks for contractors.

 Percentage fee (rare)

 A smaller number of umbrellas may charge a percentage of each invoice instead of a fixed fee.
-This was fairly common in the 2010s, but far less so now.
+This was fairly common in the 2010s but is far less common now in 2025.

 The percentage model is rare in the PAYE umbrella sector as it means the umbrella’s fee increases in line with the contractor’s invoiced income, even though their administrative work remains largely the same.